Skip to Content

 philosophy, you can also use yoga, meditation, or counseling to treat

-People use ayurvedic
+Some people use ayurvedic

 practices to maintain health, reduce stress, and improve flexibility, strength,